Vis4Sense/student-projects/2023-2024/readme.md

    - graph view as a seperate panel?
 3. Next Step:

+Rachana
+1. Progress:
+   - tested different prompting strategies in openai playground
+   - set up the image generation page with multiple rounds of prompt processing with gpt-4 (character description, image preferences summary, and overall prompt refinement)
+   - tried out the user flow for making images but unfortunately, the character looks different in each image
+3. Question: can't find a solution for stopping dall e api from editing the prompt (this is an issue since i want to use similar prompts to get consistent character generation). and i also can't get the API to generate similar looking characters even with the whole prompt editing workflow i set up so i'm not really sure how to fix this.
+4. Next step: trying to make the character look more similar in each image so the images are useful for storyboarding

 # 26 Mar 2024
 Jiaqi
 1. Progress:refine the feture detail